 You can also search the Relations internationales database to find possible destinations, and further information about individual exchanges (amount of bourse, etc., and the name of the person to contact for further information).

-The deadlines for Britain and other exchanges vary.
-For precise dates and contact information visit the Relations internationales or consult their website.
+The deadlines for Australia and other exchanges vary.
+For precise dates and contact information visit the International Relations office or consult their website.

 Zdenek and Michaela Bakala Foundation Scholarships

 The Zdenek and Michaela Bakala Foundation, Geneva, gives outstanding students from UNIL, UNIGE, and EPFL, the opportunity to study or do research in top ranked universities, mainly in the United States and United Kingdom, as for example Cambridge, Harvard, Oxford, Stanford, Yale, etc.